STC: A Simple to Complex Framework for Weakly-supervised Semantic Segmentation: Proposed Method

 \subsubsection{Enhanced-DCNN}

 However, incorrect predictions from the I-DCNN may lead to the drift in semantic segmentation when used as the supervision for training DCNN.
 Fortunately, for each simple image in the training set, the image-level label is given, which can be utilized to refine the predicted segmentation mask.
-Specifically, if the simple image $I$ is labeled with $c$ ($c \in \mathcal{O}_I$), the estimated label of the pixel can be re-formulated as,
+Specifically, if the simple image $I$ is labeled with $c$ ($c \in \mathcal{O}_I$), the estimated label of the pixel can be re-formulated as

 where $0$ indicates the category of $background$.
 In this way, some false predictions for simple images in the training set can be eliminated.
-Thus, a more powerful segmentation DCNN called Enhanced-DCNN (E-DCNN for short) is trained by utilizing the predicted segmentation masks as the supervised information.
-We train the E-DCNN with the traditional cross-entropy loss function, which is widely used by fully-supervised schemes~\cite{2015-long}.
+Then, a more powerful segmentation DCNN called Enhanced-DCNN (E-DCNN for short) is trained by utilizing the predicted segmentation masks as the supervised information.
+We train the E-DCNN with the single-label cross-entropy loss function, which is widely used by fully-supervised schemes~\cite{2015-long}.